zhangyaoyuan/Housing-Price-and-Salary/README.md

 **Project Members**:

-Group leader: zhang yaoyuan 1501210798
+&ensp;Group leader: zhang yaoyuan 1501210798

-Team member: tong erpeng 1501210992
+&ensp;Team member: tong erpeng 1501210992

-Team member: zheng liming 1501211044
+&ensp;Team member: zheng liming 1501211044

 **Project content**:

-during the conception stage of the crawler project, we hope to analyze the housing price and salary data that are most concerned by people, so as to provide programmers with a better choice.
+&ensp;during the conception stage of the crawler project, we hope to analyze the housing price and salary data that are most concerned by people, so as to provide programmers with a better choice.
 The data for our team's crawler project are: housing prices and wages in each city.